simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fixed Artifact Resolution due to incorrect use of Issuer objects (#1343).
   * Fixed some of the German translations (#1331).
 Thanks @htto!
   * Harden against CVE-2020-13625;  this package is not affected, but 3rd party modules may (#1333).
-  * Harden against sevaral JS issues (npm update & npm audit fix)
+  * Harden against several JS issues (npm update & npm audit fix)
   * Fixed inconsistent configuration of backtraces logging
   * Support for Symfony 3.x is now deprecated
   * Support for Twig 1.x is now deprecated